estevan14/RCA1/paginasWeb/wordpress/pagina2/wp-content/plugins/wp-seopress/readme.txt

 60. Installation Wizard

 == Changelog ==
+= 3.6 =
+* NEW Using the pixel to calculate the length of title / meta description (beta)
+* NEW All translations are now maintained on TranslationsPress
+* NEW Remove static Shop page defined in WooCommerce settings from Breadcrumbs (PRO)
+* NEW Google Ads (SEO > Google Analytics > Tracking tab)
+* NEW Import redirects from Yoast Premium (PRO)
+* NEW Service schema (automatic and manual - PRO)
+* NEW "seopress_metaboxe_term_seo_priority" hook to filter SEO metabox priority in terms taxonomy
+* NEW "seopress_gtag_ua" hook to filter Google UA tag + features
+* NEW "seopress_gtag_ads" hook to filter Google Ads tag
+* NEW "seopress_pro_breadcrumbs_crumbs" hook to filter crumbs for breadcrumbs
+* NEW "seopress_sitemaps_html_cpt" hook to filter post types for HTML sitemap
+* NEW Add 'seopress_schemas_auto_service_html' hook to filter automatic service schema (PRO)
+* INFO Refactoring broken links checker feature (PRO)
+* INFO Remove stop words feature
+* INFO JSON-LD breadcrumbs is now automatically called in the head of your document (if enabled).
+No longer need to manually add the function in your theme.
+* INFO Improve UI for License page / displaying license error
+* INFO Improve UI for Tools page
+* INFO Improve CSS for Schemas
+* INFO Improve SEO metabox UI for term taxonomy
+* INFO Improve Content Analysis metabox UI
+* INFO Removal of the version number in the header of the SEO dashboard (too confusing)
+* INFO Significant performance improvement for Google Analytics widget in Dashboard
+* INFO Improve select values for automatic schemas
+* INFO Better Admin Columns PRO integration (thanks Stefan from ACPRO team @admincolumns)
+* INFO Minify some JS files to slightly improve performance
+* INFO Remove 100 CSS lines in seopress-pro.css
+* FIX Social meta tags for Shop Page (WooCommerce)
+* FIX Some translation strings
+* FIX Add a check to avoid displaying empty automatic schemas
+* FIX White Label: Remove SEOPress admin header
+* FIX SEO metabox position for term taxonomy is now using the setting defined in SEO > Advanced
+* FIX Undefined variable: article_img_height for article schema
+* FIX Undefined variable: article_img_width for article schema
+* FIX Redirections category filtering in backend
+* FIX JS error ctx is not defined when configuring Google Analytics widget in Dashboard
+* FIX Notice Only variables should be passed by reference in Import tool page
+* FIX CSS position sticky with Safari
+* FIX CSS for FAQ schema (Structured data types metabox)
+* FIX Display the searched keyword in the breadcrumb
+* FIX HTML Entities decode in placeholders for SEO metabox
+* FIX Product Global Identifiers type and value for manual Product schema
+* FIX Using WooCommerce product metas with automatic schemas
+* FIX Broken link checker percentage of completion
-= 3.5.8 =
+* FIX Strip HTML comments in title / schemas (especially those of Gutenberg) = 3.5.8 =
 * NEW Installation wizard!
 * NEW Import redirects from Redirections plugin